About

 Long Bio

-Mette Ivie Harrison was born ninth of eleven children to a large, strict Mormon family.
+Mette Marie Ivie was born ninth of eleven children.
 She grew up on a farmhouse in central New Jersey before moving to Utah for high school.
-She spent her sophomore year at a German Gymnasium and began taking college courses when she returned to Utah.
+She spent her sophomore year at a German Gymnasium (high school) and began taking college German courses when she returned to Utah.
 At age seventeen, she was awarded the “Ezra Taft Benson Scholarship” at Brigham Young University, an honor reserved for only twelve young Mormon women and men.
-At age nineteen, Harrison graduated with a B.A. and M.A. in German in 1990, only two years after high school, and went to Princeton on full scholarship for a PhD program, which she finished at age twenty-three, shortly before the birth of her second child.
+At age nineteen, Harrison graduated with a B.A. and M.A. in German in 1990, only two years after high school, and went to Princeton on full scholarship for a PhD program, which she finished in 1995.
+She married in 1990 and had five children from 1994-2002.